A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Literature Review

-5) \emph{Relevant research on variants 10, 11 and 13}.
+5) \textit{Relevant research on variants 10, 11 and 13}.
 Regarding other variants, Zhang et al. \cite{Zhang-2016-FSMJ} propose a lower bound for variant 10, and develop both inexact and exact tree search algorithms.
-Exp車sito-Izquierdo et al. \cite{Exposito-2014-AEI} develop a simple domain-specific knowledge-based heuristic for variant 11, which aims to minimize the probability that a relocated block requires new relocations in the future.
+Exp{\'o}sito-Izquierdo et al. \cite{Exposito-2014-AEI} develop a simple domain-specific knowledge-based heuristic for variant 11, which aims to minimize the probability that a relocated block requires new relocations in the future.
 They also develop an exact A*-based search algorithm which embeds that heuristic.
 For variant 13, Forster and Bortfeldt \cite{Forster-2012-COR} develop a heuristic tree search algorithm that includes a suitable branching procedure using move sequences of promising single moves.
-Similarly, Jin et al. \cite{Jin-2013-Conference, Jin-2015-EJOR} develop tree search based look-ahead heuristics. da Silva et al. \cite{Silva-2018-EJOR}, in addition to their focus on variant 9, also give formulations for variant 13.
+Similarly, Jin et al. \cite{Jin-2013-Conference, Jin-2015-EJOR} develop tree search based look-ahead heuristics. da Silva et al. \cite{Silva-2018-EJOR}, in addition to their focus on variant 9, also give formulations for variant 13.\\

 Overall, we note in the literature that current studies on the unrestricted BRP is insufficient, and it still remains as a challenging problem.
-For example, most benchmark instances in \cite{Silva-2018-EJOR} cannot be solved in a reasonable time using the state-of-the-art formulation.
-Also, existing research on analyzing lower bounds of the number of relocations is developed rather from individual structures, with little insight to establish a systematic strategy.
-To change such a situation, we perform a study on developing a general framework to understand lower bound derivations, demonstrating its application to obtain a stronger lower bound, and developing a computationally friendly MIP formulation, as well as an MIP formulation based exact algorithm in the remainder of this paper.
+For example, existing research on analyzing lower bounds on the number of relocations is developed rather from individual structures, with little insight to establish a systematic strategy.
+Also, most benchmark instances in \cite{Silva-2018-EJOR} cannot be solved in a reasonable time using the state-of-the-art formulation.
+To change such a situation of the unrestricted BRP, in this paper, we perform a study on developing a general framework to understand lower bound derivations, demonstrating its application to obtain a stronger lower bound, and constructing a computationally friendly MIP formulation, as well as an MIP formulation based exact algorithm for a faster computation.

+{ Besides the four features defining BRP variants, a practical system often has concerns or requirements due to its particular situation and environment.
+For example, when containers have a great variety in their weights, heavy containers should not be piled on top of light containers \cite{Bruns-2016-EJOR}.
+Also, retrieval operations of steel slabs should be well paced to ensure a smooth production in the next stage \cite{Tang-2010-COR}.
+To illustrate its advantages in flexibility and general applicability in practice, our basic MIP model is modified or augmented to accommodate several practical considerations.}